yorojanine/Pewlett-Hackard-Analysis/README.md

 different joins with the 6 tables, we were able to create new tables and query using different SQL statements to answer our analysis questions.

-Creating the following ERD, it reflects the different table relationships.
+Creating the following ERD, it reflects the different table relationships:
 ![](EmployeeDB.png)

 1. In Deliverable 1, the first query was to pull the titles of employees